astropy/astropy-APEs/APE_specutil.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``meta`` attribute is meant for metadata, e.g., information from a FITS header.
+The ``Spectrum1D`` object will also have a method for masking spectrum that will be defined in a similar manner as in  ``NDData``.

-A ``Spectrum1D`` object may include additional attributes beyond the metadata.
+A ``Spectrum1D`` object may include additional attributes beyond the metadata and masking.
 In many cases this is best implemented via *subclasses* of ``Spectrum1D``, but these attributes can also be applied directly by analysis steps discussed in the “Analysis tools to be included in specutils” section below.
 For example, a background subtraction tool would add an attribute ``background`` to the result spectrum, which is itself a ``Spectrum1D`` with the same shape as this one which contains the subtracted background.

 Creating Spectrum1D objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^